 Rather than selling out to the Googles of the world, we want to keep running a ~20 person strong business with a lot of satisfaction and joy.
-And we still prefer the autonomy to launch the products that we want to launch such as Bugfender and Localname.
+And we still prefer the autonomy to launch the products that we want to launch such as Bugfender.

 After five years of Mobile Jazz, we’re glad we made that commitment to ourselves.

 These choices allow us to run a company for the 21st century, supporting our highly-skilled people and making a product for a wide variety of clients that reflects our shared passion for both kindness and quality.

 This decision is something we celebrate every year with our annual MJ Summer Camp.